Originally published in the April 17, 2015 AHP Connect

 Anecdotal information indicates transitions are rarely planned and often unexpected or poorly structured.
 A small survey of hospital foundations in British Columbia found that 50 percent didn’t have a succession plan in place; explanations ranged from “don’t think it’s important” to “it’s on the radar for the current year.”

-Unfortunately, delaying the process can be detrimental—with lack of continuity the least of the problems that can arise when organizations are unprepared for the inevitable transition.
+Unfortunately, delaying the process can be detrimental.
+Lack of continuity is the least of the problems that can arise when organizations are unprepared for the inevitable transition.

-Although leadership transition is traditionally a board role, it is important to include the CEO as well.
-In fact, 80 percent of those surveyed agreed that any CEO succession plan should involve the CEO as well as the board.
+Although leadership transition is traditionally a board role, it is important to include the CEO.
+In the same survey, 80 percent agreed that any CEO succession plan should involve the CEO as well as the board.

 This does not mean the board needs to find a carbon copy of current leadership.
 Including the CEO can give board members a much broader understanding of the responsibilities and challenges involved with leading the organization and may help them decide on the skills required for a new CEO to lead the organization into the future.